StevenTammen/bibledocs.org/content/about-the-site.md

 - Text documents can be scanned/skimmed to quickly find information upon brief visual inspection (looking through content headers to quickly find the section you are interested in, for example).
 Seeking through content visually is *far* easier and faster than seeking through audio content.
   - This is further enhanced by the fact that text can use visual styling of headers and so on to hierarchically organize content: content organization makes skimming many times more effective.
 Audio has no equivalent organizational mechanism to increase the effectiveness of skimming.
 - Text documents can be searched (`Ctrl + f` on Windows, `Cmd + f` on Macs) to find information instantly.
 Even the very best modern AI implementations of audio-search are far inferior to simple text searches.
-- Text can be copied and pasted, making text-based resources *much* better in terms of facilitating the taking of personal notes (compare notes in the margins of physical books) and the production of derived ministry materials that quote from already-published Bible teaching.
-(Compare this site quoting from [Ichthys](https://ichthys.com/)).
+- Text can be copied and pasted, making text-based resources *much* better in terms of facilitating the taking of personal notes (compare notes in the margins of physical books) and the production of derived ministry materials that quote from already-published Bible teaching (compare this site quoting from [Ichthys](https://ichthys.com/)).
 - Etc.

 ##### Upshot